10 ways to get kids to love school

 Be an active participant in their education, too, by volunteering at school.
 This shows the value you put on their schoolwork and progress and will lead to added pride.
-If you don't have time to devote to being on-site, be an active participant by signing up for the school list-serve, reading the school newsletter and being aware of what is going on in the school community.
+If you don't have time to devote to being on-site, be an active participant by signing up for the school email list and social media pages, reading the school newsletter and being aware of what is going on in the school community.

 "Keep the home environment relaxed, open and inviting, so kids will come to you with the conflict or issue they're facing in school," Murphy suggests.
 "Rather than sitting down and confronting a child or pushing a child to open up, use a form of play therapy, where you take a walk or color together and then casually bring up the topic you wish to discuss."